Merchant accounts are designed as packages which include several features and benefits.

-The Acquirers will typically provide: • The lease of a PDQ terminal, • PDQ integration within the EPOS if needed,
+The Acquirers will typically provide: • The lease of a PDQ terminal, • PDQ integration or also within the EPOS if needed

 • A separate account to immediately process credit or debit card payments

-Transfer the funds to the business account about 2 or 3 days later or 24 hrs or same day depending on the Acquirer
+Transfer the funds to the business account either same day, next day, or days later depending on the Acquirer

 2) Online or remote payment processing

 When a business can handle in-store credit card payments, accepting credit card payments online or remotely is just a short step away

 • Payments made over the phone (“cardholder not present”) can be processed by entering relevant data on the PDQ terminal directly

 • Online payments will be possible as soon as a payment gateway, provided by the bank and linked with the Merchant Identification Number, has been installed on the e-commerce website.